 Learn more about foraging for morel mushrooms here.

-Oyster mushrooms will grow spring through fall in many locations, and they are easy to identify because they always grow on trees or stumps (if it’s not growing from a tree, fallen log, or stump, it’s not an oyster mushroom!).
+They are relatively easy to identify because they always grow on trees or stumps (if it’s not growing from a tree, fallen log, or stump, it’s not an oyster mushroom!).
 They are also some of the tastiest wild mushrooms around.

 Be sure to use a mushroom guidebook whenever you are out mushroom hunting.